mulesoft-consulting/JDBCObjectStore/README.md

  - Configure the JDBC Connection options similar to the following: (ensure they match your Datasource configuration and your database object store table.
 Configuration reference for the JDBC Connection can be found below [here](#jdbc-connection-reference).)
 ![ObjectStore Connection Config](docs/images/ObjectStore-Config.png)

+**NOTE: The Test Connection button will not work.
+This is a shortcoming of Anypoint Studio not this Extension.

 ### Step 3:
  - Add an Object store Global Element.
 Ensure the Configuration Reference drop-down has selected your ObjectStore Config created in Step 2 above.